njlauersdorf/ABPs/ABPs/README.md

 It is highly recommended one install's both HOOMD-Blue and this github repository in their user's home directory due to the pathing in the analysis files.
 This can be modified line-by-line otherwise.
 Furthermore, this installation instruction and github repository is intended for use with HOOMD v2.9.7.
 This is not the most recent version of HOOMD.
 HOOMD-Blue v3+ drastically changes the methodology for running simulations, hence, the simulation submission scripts must be modified to use with HOOMD v3+.
 However, post-processing files can still be used normally.
 One should reference the guide for the newest version (https://hoomd-blue.readthedocs.io/en/latest/) to determine how these submission files need to be modified.
 It is recommended one installs HOOMD-Blue on either a Mac or Linux OS or problems may arise with use of an emulat.
 It is strongly suggested one sticks to Mac or Linux when running simulations.
 Post-processing scripts of simulations have been written and tested for analysis on both Mac, Linux, and Windows.

-## Installing Prerequisite Software and Tools
+## Install Prerequisite Software and Tools

 ### Homebrew (mac exclusive)
 For mac users, Homebrew (https://brew.sh/) is a package manager that will help you to install and manage the required software packages easily.
 If you're familiar with Linux systems, think of Homebrew as apt-get on Debian-based systems or dnf/yum on RedHat-based systems.